web-at-berkeley/wdb-frontend-interview-sp24/README.md

 ### Task 3

 Complete the Merch Page.
 For each merch item, hovering over the item should reveal a card with a button to buy the merch.
-The buttons do not need to have functionality, but you may add styling for hovering over them.
+An example of the card is shown in the top right card, but all cards should have this functionality.
+The button to "Buy" does not need to have functionality, but you may add styling for hovering over the button.

 ## Industry Project